gdpbalt/user-management-system/README.md

 The frontend part of the project:
 1. UsersComponent - show list of users
+2. UserViewComponent - show information about the user
-2. UserEditComponent - add/edit information about the user
+3. UserEditComponent - add/edit information about the user
+There a lot of services for working with data.

 ### Technologies used in project
 - Spring Boot 2.7, Spring Web, Spring Jpa